lightmusicvisuals/Archer-Bender-1590XX/README.md

 # Archer-Bender-1590XX
 Expansion of the Archer Experimenter with layout accommodating 4 blocks of controls.
 This board fits nicely in a Hammond 1590XX enclosure.
 There is no drill template so use the board to make one before you build it.

+Tracks have been designed to mount the switches and pots on the back (non-printed) side of the pcb.
+Populate the circuit, then fit pots and switches to enclosure or panel before soldering in place.

+Transistors should be 2n3906/2n3904 or equivalent.

 All pots 9mm Alpha or equivalent.
 "ON" and "DEST" toggle switches are SPDT ON-ON variety.
 "MOD" toggle switch should be SPDT ON-OFF-ON but ON-ON will also work.

 ENHANCE potentiometer value to taste...1k and 10k work well.
 Choose value for ?K resistor after installation.
 I have built units with 10K ENHANCE pot and 10K resistor as well as 1K ENHANCE pot and 10R resistor.